 Interesting limb growth on that tree in the center.

-A couple turns away from the falls and the route should narrow substantially as I come into the canyon.
+I knew that a couple turns away from the falls and the route should narrow substantially as I come into the canyon.
 It did this in very quick fashion.
 There is no subtly here, no transition.
 It's forest one minute, canyon the next.

 From here, business starts to pick up.